the-amaya/secbot/README.md

 ![usage example](https://raw.githubusercontent.com/the-amaya/secbot/main/demo/utilities.png)

 ### The `weather` cog
-This cog provides weather related commands including radar and forecast. this cog now requires a user-agent string be set in the settings.ini file. you only need to provide the string, i.e. "my_discord_bot.example.com, contact@example.com" without any prefix
+This cog provides weather related commands including radar and forecast. this cog now requires a user-agent string be set. you can do this during setup or set it manually in the settings.ini file. you only need to provide the string, i.e. "my_discord_bot.example.com, contact@example.com" without any prefix

 This cog will now take a US postal code or city name to determine location, and should be much faster finding the closest radar.